albuskes/4180final_proj/README.md

 -----
 # Source Code Guide
 ## code for the mbed
-Listed in the codeMbed folder.
+- Listed in the codeMbed folder.
-- The file ____
+- The file mbedAccelerometer.cpp
 ## Code for PC side of things
-Listed in the codePC folder.
+- Listed in the codePC folder.
-Run the file called "main.py"
+- Run the file called "main.py"
 ## Code for Raspberry Pi
-Listed in codePi folder.
+- Listed in codePi folder.
-Run the file called "handcount.py"
+- Run the file called "handcount.py"
 -----
 # Set up Instructions
 ## Part 0: Network